 One large UK study looked at 72 different studies and found that there was no clear evidence that lowering saturated fats reduced heart disease.
-The lead researcher said that “refined carbohydrates, sugar and salt are all potentially harmful for vascular health” (BBC).
+The lead researcher said that “refined carbohydrates, sugar, and salt are all potentially harmful for vascular health” (BBC).

 (Caveat: In true nutrition fashion, there are debunkers of the debunkers, with some questioning the meta-study’s methods.)

-- Eat eggs and avocados.
+- Eat eggs, avocados, and nuts.

 Focusing on a single nutrient or food group as the source of all our health and obesity woes is a mistake.
+Balance is everything.

 Fleeing from sugar is not the cure-all: we must maintain an “entire life context” if we hope to improve health outcomes.
 A flexible and balanced approach to dieting is better for our bodies and our sanity.

 I've helped 14,000+ people lose thousands of pounds by tracking their macros.

 Choose either my self-guided program or let me coach you.

 Learn how to count macros in under 60 minutes